aneesurhashmi/digits-recognition-ml/README.md

 Model has been trained to recognize handwritten digits

-Model has upto 98% accuracy
+Model has more than 95% accuracy

 Test data is provided along with Training data